pengowray/VaraHuffmanNet/README.md

 * Byte 5: Parity byte
   *  It's calculated by XORing all bytes of original message (uncompressed without the header); Wiki's [longitudinal parity check](https://en.wikipedia.org/wiki/Longitudinal_redundancy_check) points out that "with this checksum, any transmission error which flips a single bit of the message, or an odd number of bits, will be detected as an incorrect checksum."
 Note that the message must be decoded before parity is checked.
   *  It is variously referred in the source code as a [CRC](https://en.wikipedia.org/wiki/Cyclic_redundancy_check) or Checksum.
 It is _not_ CRC-8.
 * Bytes 6,7,8,9: Integer with length of decoded message in bytes (without header).
-Little endian I guess.
+Little endian like the rest of integers, I guess.
-* Bytes 10 and 11: SymbolCount: The number of unique/distinct symbols (8-bit characters) used in the message
+* Bytes 10 and 11: SymbolCount: The number of unique/distinct symbols (8-bit characters) used in the original message
-  *  Same as the number of entries in the Huffman Index (or half its length in bytes)
+  *  Same as the number of entries in the Huffman Table 1 (or double the number for the table's byte length)
-  *  Which is also the number of nodes in the Huffman tree
+  *  Which is also the number of leaf nodes in the Huffman tree
-  *  Possible values are 1 to 256.
-(0 would be sent as an empty unencoded message instead)
+  *  Possible values are 1 to 256 (hex: `01 00` to `00 01`).
+Zero-symbol or empty messages are always sent as an empty unencoded message and not Huffman encoded (even with the "ForceHuffman" option enabled which I added, because it caused a crash and hasn't been debugged) so this field never has a 0 value.
   *  For example, the message `Hi!!` will give a value of 3.
   *  Bytes 10 and 11 together make up a little-endian 16-bit integer.
 Unless the message uses all 256 characters, byte 11 has a value of 0.
 (TODO: confirm this)
-  *  All symbols are 8-bit bytes.
-Longer or shorter symbols or sequences cannot be encoded.
+  *  All symbols are 8-bit bytes (e.g. typically ascii characters).
+There's no support for other sized symbols or sequences.

-* Huffman Index (starting byte 12), 2-byte structure repeated SymbolCount times.
+* Huffman Table 1 (starting byte 12)
+  *  2-byte structure repeated SymbolCount times.
-  *  1 byte: a character (byte) found in the message
+    *  1 byte: a symbol (byte) found in the message
-  *  1 byte: integer length of its Huffman bit sequence (number of bits)
+    *  1 byte: integer length of its prefix code in number of bits
   *  Example: "H\2" (the letter H will be represented with a bit sequence two bits long)
-  *  The bit sequence for the letter is stored at the end of the message in the Huffman Bit Sequence Table
+  *  The prefix code (bit sequence) for the letter is stored at the end of the message in Huffman Table 2
   *  Ordered by ascii value (0 to 255) in the source code but any order would probably work.

-* Huffman Encoded Message
+* Encoded Message
-  *  Any number of bytes long made up of huffman bit sequences representing 8-bit symbols (characters)
+  *  Any number of bytes long made up of variable length Huffman prefix codes.
+  *  Each prefix code represents one 8-bit symbol (such as an ascii character)
-  *  If it ends with a partial byte, the remaining bits is are set to 0
+  *  If the encoded message ends with a partial byte, the remaining bits is are set to 0 (It's zero padded)

-* Huffman Bit Sequence Table
+* Huffman Table 2: List of prefix codes
-  *  The bit sequences matching each symbol (character) in the Huffman table
+  *  Each prefix code listed one after another.
+  *  Huffman Table 1 is needed to tell the length of each prefix code, and what symbol (e.g. ascii character) it represeents
-  *  If it ends with a partial byte, the remaining bits is are set to 0
+  *  If table 2 ends with a partial byte, the remaining bits is are set to 0 (padded)
   *  Having this table at the end of the message means the entire message must be received before it is decoded.
+  *  A prefix code has a length 1 to 255 (theoretically at least?)
+  *  A prefix code may also be called a bit sequence, Huffman code, prefix-free binary code or codeword

 Background: